-4.2 The qualifications will be evaluated as a whole.
+4.2 Qualifications will be evaluated as a whole.

-4.3 The outcome of the evaluation of qualifications and admission to the interview will be published by 13 March 2017.
+4.3 The outcome of the evaluation and the notice of admission to the interview will be published by Monday, 9 July 2018.

-4.6 Candidates must bring to the interviews a valid document of identification.
+4.6 Candidates must bring to the interview a valid document of identification.
 Failure to attend the interviews, for whatever reason, will entail exclusion from the selection.

-4.7 Candidates not resident in Italy can sit the interview online, using procedures guaranteeing their identification and the public nature of the interview.
+4.7 Candidates who do not reside in Italy can sit the interview online, using procedures guaranteeing their identification and the public nature of the interview.
 The interview on line is also allowed to the candidates who are working or studying abroad.
 The committees can also authorize the online interview for other specific circumstances.
-The interview can be conducted in Italian or English; the interview for the PhD course in “Political Science and Sociology” must be conducted in English.
+The interview can be conducted in Italian or English; the interview for the PhD course in “Methods and models for molecular sciences” and “Political Science and Sociology” must be conducted in English.

-4.8 For admission to the courses in “Cultures and Societies of Contemporary Europe”, “Literature, Art and History in Medieval and Modern Europe”, “Philosophy” and “Classics”, at the interview the selection committees will verify candidates’ level of competence in the Italian language and their ability to participate satisfactorily in the educational and research activities that the course will involve.
-Students admitted will be offered courses in the Italian language at various levels.
+4.8 For admission to the course in “Classics”, during the interview the selection committees will verify the candidates’ level of competence in Italian and their ability to participate satisfactorily in the educational and research activities that the course will involve.
+Successful candidates will be offered Italian courses for different levels of knowledge.

-4.11 After the evaluation of the qualifications and the oral interview, the selection committees will create two different ranking lists, one for each place with a specific research topic and one for the others.
+4.11 After the evaluation of the qualifications and the oral interview, the selection committees will create two different ranking lists, one for each position with a specific research topic and one for all other positions.

-4.13 Candidates whose qualifications are judged suitable and who subsequently attend an interview will be reimbursed for any documented travelling expenses over 50 euros and up to a maximum of 350 euros for candidates coming from Italian destinations and 700 euros for those coming from other countries.
-Applications for reimbursement, accompanied by the original travel receipts including boarding passes, must be submitted by 15 November 2016.
-Reimbursement will be given, over and above the first 50 euros, exclusively for journeys by train (2nd class), bus services, navigational services or plane (in economy class and if the distance between Pisa and the place of residence is over 600 km).
-For candidates resident in Sardinia air travel is always reimbursed.
-The modalities and criteria are the same for this call for any travelling expenses incurred by candidates who undergo the interview by teleconference.
+4.13 Candidates whose qualifications are judged suitable, and who subsequently attend an interview, will be reimbursed for any documented travelling expenses over 50 euros and up to a maximum of 350 euros for candidates coming from Italy and 700 euros for those coming from other countries.
+The amount of the reimbursement will be calculated based on the place of residence, or, if more convenient for the SNS, on the effective place of departure.
+Applications for reimbursement, accompanied by the original travel receipts, including boarding passes, must be submitted by 15 November 2018.
+Reimbursement will be granted, over and above the first 50 euros, exclusively for journeys by train (2nd class), bus, boat, or plane (in economy class and if the distance between Pisa and the place of residence is over 600 km).
+For candidates residing in Sardinia, air travel is always reimbursed.

 5. Nomination of successful candidates, forfeiture and renouncement

-5.1 The Director of the SNS will approve the final ranking list drawn up by the committees and will appoint the successful candidates in accordance with the number of places specified in the call.
+5.1 The Director of the SNS will approve the final ranking list drawn up by the committees, and will appoint the successful candidates in accordance with the number of positions specified in the call.

-5.3 All successful candidates failing to submit their laurea magistrale (MS/MA degree) certificate or the equivalent degree from outside Italy qualifying them for admission to the PhD course by 31 October 2017 will forfeit their place.
+5.3 All successful candidates failing to submit their laurea magistrale (MS/MA degree) certificate or an equivalent degree certificate awarded abroad qualifying them for admission to the PhD course by 31 October 2018 will automatically forfeit their place.

-5.4 The successful candidates must submit to the SNS, by the deadline to be indicated in due course, the following documents:
+5.4 Successful candidates must submit to the SNS, by the deadline to be indicated in due course, the following documents:

-- a declaration of acceptance of the Statute rules and regulations of the SNS, exonerating the SNS from any responsibility whatsoever for the consequences of any non-compliance;
+- a declaration of acceptance of statutory rules and regulations of the SNS, exonerating the SNS from any responsibility whatsoever for the consequences of any non-compliance;

 - the certification relating to the data declared in the application form, where stipulated by Italian law.

-5.5 Candidates in possession of a non-Italian degree admitted to the PhD course must submit on enrolment a Dichiarazione di Valore (Statement of Validity) issued by the Italian diplomatic authorities (http://www.study-in-italy.it/php5/study-italy.php?lang=EN&idorizz=3&idvert=27 )
+5.5 Successful candidates in possession of a non-Italian degree must submit upon enrolment a Dichiarazione di Valore (Statement of Validity) issued by the Italian diplomatic authorities (http://www.istruzione.it/urp/dichiarazione_valore.shtml)

 5.7 For the purposes of national insurance and in accordance with article 2, paragraph 26, of Law no. 335 of 8 August 1995, and subsequent modifications and integrations thereof, successful candidates will also be obliged to enrol in the “Gestione Separata”, the insurance fund managed by INPS, the Italian National Insurance and Pensions Office, for those who are self-employed.

-5.9 Successful candidates who are citizens of countries not belonging to the European Union are obliged to observe the Italian and European Union rules on immigration and the regularisation of their status in Italy; for this purpose they can apply to the relevant office of the SNS, and will receive the information they need for this in due course.
+5.9 Successful non-EU candidates are obliged to observe the Italian and European Union rules on immigration and to regularise their status in Italy; for this purpose, they can contact the SNS relevant office that will provide in due course all the needed information.

-5.11 In the case of renouncement or forfeiture of a successful candidate, the SNS has the right to proceed to a new assignation of the place available within thirty days of the start of the course, following the order of the final ranking list of suitable candidates (both of the overall places and of the places with a specific research topic).
+5.11 In the case of renouncement or forfeiture of a successful candidate, the SNS has the right to proceed to a new assignation of the place available within thirty days from the start of the course, following the order of the final ranking list of suitable candidates (both of the general positions and the places with a specific research topic).

-6.1 The scholarship for the PhD course will be paid in twelve deferred equal monthly instalments, subject to the fulfilment of students’ academic duties.
+6.1 The PhD scholarship will be paid in twelve deferred equal monthly instalments, subject to the fulfilment of students’ academic duties.

-6.2 For the academic year 2017-2018 the scholarship for the PhD course is equal to 15,012.00 euros including a lodging allowance.
-Students also have the right to free meals at the facilities of the SNS or at facilities with agreements with the SNS for the duration of the course, excluding the periods of academic holidays.
+6.2 For the academic year 2018-2019, the PhD scholarship is equal to 17,000.00 euros including a lodging allowance.
+Students also have the right to free meals at the SNS facilities, or at those facilities with active agreements with the SNS, for the whole duration of the course, excluding the periods of academic holidays.

-6.3 Successful candidates can apply to utilise their lodging allowance at the SNS residences subject to availability.
+6.4 Successful candidates can apply to use their lodging allowance at the SNS residences, subject to availability.

-6.5 Successful candidates who are citizens of countries not belonging to the European Union will be reimbursed for the travelling expenses incurred for the start of the course to a maximum of 1,000.00 euros and on presentation of original and fiscally valid expense receipts, including boarding passes.
+6.6 Successful non-EU candidates will be reimbursed for the travelling expenses incurred for the start of the course up to a maximum of 1,000.00 euros and on presentation of the original and fiscally valid expense receipts, including the boarding passes.
 They can also present a justified request for an advance on the first instalment of the scholarship grant.

-6.6 PhD students from countries not belonging to the European Union can request, within a year from the end of the course, reimbursement of expenses incurred for their return to their country of provenance, again up to a maximum of 1,000.00 euros and on presentation of original and fiscally valid expense receipts, including boarding passes.
-Those not completing the course because of forfeiture of the place can also apply for reimbursement providing at least a year has passed since the start of the course.
+6.7 Non-EU PhD students can request, within a year from the end of the course, reimbursement of expenses incurred for their return to their country of provenance, again up to a maximum of 1,000.00 euros and on presentation of the original and fiscally valid expense receipts, including the boarding passes.
+Students not completing the course due to forfeiture can also apply for reimbursement providing at least a year has passed since the start of the course.